JVillella/notes/docs/crypto/optimism.md

 * “Microblocks” - each block has 1 tx, each block’s stateroot is that produced by 1 tx, this effectively allows for “intermediate state roots”, something no longer support on L1 since EIP98/EIPPR658
 * Verifiers monitor the SCC to see if there’s a mismatch between the stored intermediate state roots and the txs stored in the CTC.
 * A mismatch is found by,
   * Uploading tx pre-state to State Manager (deployed on L1)
   * Re-executing (via Execution Manager using state in State Manager) the tx on L1 to produce the correct state root.
 (Coordinated via Fraud Verifier)
   * If value of a storage slot / account state changes, it gets marked as changed (alongside a counter).
 For every item changed, user provides merkle proof from L2 state, indicating this was the observed value.
 Counter is decremented for each published item.
 Expected to be 0 by complete tx
 * Fraud Verifier prunes batches published after dispute point from the SCC

-### Questions

-* Is a time delay on non-sequencer batches safe?
-* How do we guarantee that the deployed contracts are the same on L1 and L2?
-* Why was tx.origin removed?
-(I.e. support disabled)

 [^1]: Centralized sequencers is but one approach.
 See [Who can submit a batch? - An Incomplete Guide to Rollups](https://vitalik.ca/general/2021/01/05/rollup.html)

 [//begin]: # "Autogenerated link references for markdown compatibility"
 [layer-2-scaling]: layer-2-scaling "Layer-2 Scaling"
 [ethereum]: ethereum "Ethereum"
+[ethereum-2]: ethereum-2 "Ethereum 2"
+[ethereum-2-pos]: ethereum-2-pos "Ethereum 2: Proof of Stake"
 [fraud-proofs]: fraud-proofs "Fraud Proofs"
 [//end]: # "Autogenerated link references"